Eccentricity Confound in EEG-based Visual Attention Decoding from Gaze-Fixated Neural Tracking of Motion in Natural Videos: Discussion

 From Figure \ref{fig:isc}, we observed that the decrease in ISC from free-viewing to gaze-fixation protocols appeared more pronounced than the corresponding decrease in decoding accuracy shown in Figure \ref{fig:acc_protocols}.
 However, note that Figure \ref{fig:acc_protocols} displays MM accuracy, whereas ISC is a correlation metric.
 To more directly compare the effects of gaze fixation on group-level and individual-level analyses, we plotted the distributions of stimulus-response correlations (aggregated across participants) and ISCs in Figure \ref{fig:dist_2x1} for both the free-viewing protocol and the gaze-fixation protocol (Task 3: attend, central).
 For reference, we also included results obtained without EOG regression under the free-viewing protocol.

 For the individual stimulus-response analysis, the distributions with and without EOG regression under the free-viewing protocol overlapped substantially.
 Under the gaze-fixation protocol (with EOG regression), the distribution shifted slightly leftward with a thinner right tail, indicating that gaze fixation reduced stimulus-response correlations rather mildly.
 In contrast, the group analysis showed a much stronger effect.
 After regressing out EOG, the free-viewing ISC distribution already exhibited a pronounced leftward shift, indicating that EOG-capturable ocular artifacts contributed substantially to ISC.
 Under the gaze-fixation protocol, ISC values decreased further and the distribution became narrower.
-This additional reduction beyond EOG regression may be attributed to neural activities such as motor signals from saccade planning and execution that are not captured by EOG channels but are nonetheless synchronized across participants viewing the same dynamic content, thereby inflating ISC under free-viewing conditions.
+This additional reduction beyond EOG regression may be partially attributed to the absence of neural activities such as motor signals from saccade planning and execution that are not captured by EOG channels but are nonetheless synchronized across participants viewing the same dynamic content.
+Moreover, standard EOG regression is unable to remove saccadic spike potentials, lambda waves, and gaze-induced visual motion, all of which act coherently across participants to inflate ISC under free-viewing conditions.
 Together, these results suggest that group analysis is more susceptible to eye-movement confounds than individual stimulus-response analysis.

 One likely reason is that eye movements tend to be synchronized across participants when viewing the same dynamic visual stimuli, artificially inflating ISC.
 Stimulus-response analysis, on the other hand, focuses on the relationship between the stimulus and each participant's neural response.
 Although eye-movement-related activity in the EEG can also contribute to stimulus-response correlations when using motion-based video features, its impact is less pronounced, likely because the relationship between the stimulus and eye movements is indirect and more difficult to capture.